-The audio output settings for audio allow users to:
+The audio output settings for audio allow users to do the following:

-- map the audio mono channels of the material stored on the EVS server to an output mono channel of a play channel. - specify which audio gain should be applied to each output mono channel. - mute an output mono channel.
+- Map the audio mono channels of the material stored on the EVS server to an output mono channel of a play channel. - Specify the audio gain to be applied to each output mono channel. - Mute an output mono channel.